keerthiprabup/VM/SickOS_1.1/readme.md

         ?>
 Upload the reverse shell script

-You will get the php script uploaded and you can access it in the url
+The script is uploaded in the directory public:

           http://192.168.42.36/wolfcms/public/

 Open netcat in our terminal on the port 1234 and then open the link in the browser so that reverse shell can be obtained

 Boom we get the reverse shell!!